 Restoration and rehabilitation provision

-Date of incorporation November 15, 2010 \$

-and at January 1, 2011 -
+January 1, 2011 \$ -

 Arising from the Gallery Acquisition (Note 5) 4,971,445

 Accretion during the period 174,425

-Reduction of liability arising since the Gallery Acquisition on (160,139)
+Reduction of liability arising since the Gallery Acquisition ion (160,139)

-At December 31, 2011 \$ 4,985,731
+At December 31, 2011 4,985,731

+Additions during the period 214,373

+Accretion during the period 529,018

+Expenditure during the period (16,146)

+At December 31, 2012 \$ 5,712,976

-The Company makes full provision for the future cost of rehabilitating mine sites and related production facilities on a discounted basis on the development of mines or installation of those facilities.
+The Company makes full provision for the future cost of rehabilitating mine sites and related production facilities on a discounted basis when the obligation occurs and as a result of the development of mines or installation of those facilities.

-The restoration and rehabilitation provision represents the present value of restoration and rehabilitation costs relating to mine sites, which are expected to be incurred up to 2014.
+The restoration and rehabilitation provision represents the present value of estimated restoration and rehabilitation costs relating to mine sites, which are expected to be incurred up to 2015.
 These provisions have been created based on the Company's internal estimates.
 Assumptions, based on the current economic environment, have been made which management believes are a reasonable basis upon which to estimate the future liability.
-Management used a pre-tax discount rate and inflation factor of 10.0% in preparing the Company's provision.
+Management used a pre-tax nominal discount rate of 10.0% in preparing the Company's provision.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 However, actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning works required, which will reflect market conditions at the relevant time.
 It will also depend on the methods employed and related laws in force at the time of rehabilitation.
 Furthermore, the timing of rehabilitation is likely to depend on when the mine ceases to produce at economically viable rates.
 This, in turn, will depend upon future gold prices, which are inherently uncertain, and identification of future mineral reserves and resources.
-The undiscounted inflation adjusted liability for the restoration and rehabilitation provision is \$6,943,747.
+The undiscounted inflation adjusted liability for the restoration and rehabilitation provision as at December 31, 2012 is \$7,236,680 (2011 - \$6,943,747).